-Ever since machines started learning and reasoning without human intervention, we’ve managed to reach an endless peak of technical evolution.
-Needless to say, the world has changed since Artificial Intelligence, Machine Learning and Deep learning were introduced and will continue to do so until the end of time.
-In this Machine Learning Interview Questions blog, I have collected the most frequently asked questions by interviewers.
+The world has changed since Artificial Intelligence, Machine Learning and Deep learning were introduced and will continue to do so in the years to come.
+In this Machine Learning Interview Questions in 2021 blog, I have collected the most frequently asked questions by interviewers.
 These questions are collected after consulting with Machine Learning Certification Training Experts.

 In case you have attended any Machine Learning interview in the recent past, do paste those interview questions in the comments section and we’ll answer them at the earliest.
 You can also comment below if you have any questions in your mind, which you might face in your Machine Learning interview.